jtechc/zyteclient/README.md

-# zytesasdch
+# zyteclient

 An annoyingly average discord.js command handler that is very work in progress.

 > Not really sure what to put here but GH told me to make one
 > kind of omega sus.

+## Note: Due to popular demand, the constructor is defined as ZyteClient, while the package name and the extended
+## Client instance of discord.js is defined as zyteclient.
+I am real smart.

-`zytesasdch` class is where your initial loading will take place.
+`ZyteClient` class is where your initial loading will take place.

 ## Require --- Deconstruct